Afcon 2019: Khama Billiat must remember he’s with Zimbabwe not Kaizer Chiefs | Goal.com

 Yet Billiat didn’t seem to realise this.

-Indeed, there were several times during the match when he played with the swagger and confidence of an Amakhosi frontman—no bad thing—but didn’t marry that with the humility, discipline, desire and decision-making that comes with being among the underdogs.
+Indeed, there were several times during the match when he played with the swagger and confidence of an Amakhosi frontman—no bad thing—but didn’t marry that with the humility, discipline, desire and decision-making that must come with being an underdog.

 There’s a fine line to tread between underdog status and a defeatist mentality, but Billiat appeared to still be in Chiefs mode, enjoying the luxuries of playing for a side who typically enjoy the lion’s share of possession, will create a bucketload of chances, and won’t find themselves under as much pressure as Zim did.